 At Crestview Recovery, we know how addictive weed is.
 We also know that the withdrawal symptoms are hard to handle.
 That’s why we provide the tools that you need to overcome marijuana addiction and prevent relapse.
 Some of the programs and services that we have include:

 - Group and individual therapies

 Don’t let false information about weed keep you from seeking help.
 Learn more about the marijuana withdrawal timeline.
-Reach out to our friendly staff members today at 866-262-0531.
+Reach out to our compassionate and knowledgeable staff members today at 866.262.0531.